baberrehman/baberrehman.github.io/index.md

 Programming Languages | Type Theory | Functional Programming <br />
 [[Github](https://github.com/baberrehman/)] | [[LinkedIn](https://www.linkedin.com/in/baberrehman/)] | [brehman (at) cs.hku.hk]

-I am pursuing PhD at the Department of Computer Science, University of Hong Kong, since September 2018.
-I am working under the supervision of Dr. Bruno Oliveira.
-My research area revolves around type systems.
-Mainly, I am working with the integration of intersection types and union types.
+I am a PhD student in the Department of Computer Science at the University of Hong Kong, where I have been studying since September 2018.
+I am working under the supervision of Dr. Bruno Oliveira, and my research primarily focuses on type systems, with a particular emphasis on the integration of intersection types and union types.

-I have a few years of experience working as a software engineer (DevOps).
+Prior to pursuing my doctoral degree, I gained several years of experience working as a software engineer in a DevOps role.
+This background has provided me with valuable practical knowledge and insights that I can apply to my current research.

 <!-- "Dynamic type is the weakening of union types to deal with heterogeneity." -->

-I read about social issues, politics, and religion.
+I have a keen interest in exploring the realm of social issues, politics, and religion.
+In particular, I'm eager to understand the pragmatics and underlying necessity of various political and religious theories.
-Specifically, I wish to understand the pragmatics and necessity of political and religious theories.
-I am always open for such kind of (meaningful) discussions.
+I'm always open to engaging in meaningful discussions on these complex and often nuanced topics.
+My aim is to gain a deeper, more comprehensive understanding of the rationale and societal implications behind different political and religious perspectives.
 Abstract of my this research is available [here](files/totality_of_system.pdf).

 <i> Imagine a world where everything is formally verified! </i>